The Mongol Invasion (trilogy): To the "Last Sea"

-During preparations for the western campaign, Batu Khan faces opposition from the Genghisids, and even Yülduz urges him to spare Kiev, making it a second capital.
-Afterward, Ordu complains that his Greek concubine has been seduced and abducted by the restless Nogai Khan, revealed to be the wayward son of the Tatar Khan, serving as a guard in the army.
-When Nogai attempts to enter Yülduz-Khatun's chambers, Batu and Subutai set a trap, assigning him to the "brutal" vanguard of the Mongolian army.
-This vanguard includes diverse individuals, even the Kurdish knacker Utboy, possessing a horse blanket made from the skin of an unfaithful concubine.
-Utboy passes the blanket off as the remains of Jalal al-Din.
-Yesun exposes him, forcing a confession that he did not defeat the son of the Khwarazm Shah.
+During preparations for the western campaign, Batu Khan faces opposition from the Genghisids, with Yülduz urging him to spare Kiev as a potential second capital.
+Subsequently, Ordu reports that his Greek concubine has been seduced and abducted by Nogai Khan, the wayward son of the Tatar Khan.
+Nogai serves as a guard in the army and attempts to enter Yülduz-Khatun's chambers.
+In response, Batu and Subutai devise a trap for him, assigning him to the Mongolian army's "brutal" vanguard.
+The vanguard features diverse members, including the Kurdish knacker Utboy, who has a horse blanket made from the skin of an unfaithful concubine.
+He falsely claims it belongs to Jalal al-Din.
+Yesun reveals the truth and compels Utboy to confess that he did not actually defeat the Khwarazm Shah's son.

 Mengü-khan is the first dispatched to Kiev.
 The action then shifts to Khan Kotyan's camp, where Friar Julian, a Hungarian monk, delivers an arrogant message from Batu to Béla IV of Hungary.
 Part of the narrative is presented from Abd-ar-Rahman's perspective, reporting to Baghdad.

 The reader gets acquainted with Vadim, who dreams of becoming an icon painter and finds himself in the retinue of Alexander Nevsky's wife.
 He paints the princess, her blue eyes captivating him, instead of the Virgin Mary.
 Father Makariy accuses him of demonic temptation, and Vadim flees to the Kyiv-Pechersk Monastery, seeking a mentor and solace.
 He achieves initial success in his art but is soon forced to take up arms, fighting in the battle against the Mongol invaders.
 Kiev stands between the Mongols and the Sunset Sea.

-The King of France prepares for martyrdom, while the German emperor plans to flee to Palestine.
-After the Eastern European pogrom, however, Batu Khan's advance halts; his army, bloodied and weary from relentless battles, is spent.
-Batu awaits sorrowful news from home: his noble wives have dispatched the “black one,” but his beloved Yülduz is gone, mourned by her servants, the intellectuals Haji Rakhim and Lee Tong-po.
-From the brutal crucible of war, a new state arises, its fate intertwined with its neighbors for centuries to come.
-Haji Rakhim concludes his account:

-“...I can only wish my future readers that they never have to experience the most terrible thing that can happen in our lives — the all-destroying hurricane of a cruel and senseless war.”
+The King of France readies himself for martyrdom, while the German emperor intends to escape to Palestine.
+Batu Khan's advance is stalled after the Eastern European pogrom; his exhausted army can no longer fight.
+Batu receives sorrowful news from home, as his noble wives send the "black one," and mourn the loss of his beloved Yülduz, who is grieved by her loyal servants, Haji Rakhim and Lee Tong-po.
+From the devastation of war, a new state emerges, its destiny linked with neighboring regions for generations.
+Haji Rakhim ends his narrative with a poignant message: "...I can only wish my future readers that they never have to experience the most terrible thing that can happen in our lives — the all-destroying hurricane of a cruel and senseless war".